Tivana10/LibraryManagementSystem/README.md

-# LibraryManagementSystem
+This project is a simple Library Management System developed using Java and JDBC with a MySQL database.
+The system allows librarians to add and view books, register users, and manage book borrowing and returning through recorded transactions.
+It ensures that books can only be borrowed when available and updates their status automatically.

-The Library Management System is a Java console application that uses JDBC to connect to a MySQL database.
-It allows users to add and manage books, register library users, and handle borrowing and returning of books.
-This project demonstrates basic database connectivity, CRUD operations, and transaction handling in Java.
+The application was created as a learning project to demonstrate Java database integration using JDBC.
+It focuses on core programming concepts such as SQL queries, prepared statements, and console-based user interaction, making it suitable for beginners studying Java and database systems